emilfunke/options-visualization/README.md

 # options-visualization
-Visualize my DAX option trading based on the excel file I keep to analyze the performance and risks I take
+Visualize Dax against its volatility and show the positions of the puts and calls placed for their durations